bryant1410/reified/README.md

 * `reified('Bits', 2)` - If the first parameter is a new name and the second parameter is a number a _‹BitfieldT›_ is created with the specified bytes.
 * `reified('Flags', [array of flags...], 2)` - If the second parameter is an array a _‹BitfieldT›_ is created, optionally with bytes specified.
 * `reified('FlagObject', { object of flags...}, 2)` - If the second parameter is a non-type object and the third is a number then a _‹BitfieldT›_ is created using the object as a flags object.
+* `new reified('TypeName', buffer, offset, value)` - a shortcut for the above (`new` required)
+* `reified.data('TypeName', buffer, offset, value)` - also a shortcut for the above
+* `reified.reify(<Data>, [deallocate])` - Same as doing `<Data>.reify([deallocate])`.
+Recursively converts the data to JavaScript objects and values; Deletes any `<Data>` strucures is deallocate is true (not the buffer).
+* `reified.isType(o)` - Is `o` a `Type` (created by one of StructType, ArrayType, BitfieldType, or NumericType).
+* `reified.isData(o)` - Is `o` an instance of a `Type`.
+* `reified.defaultEndian` [getter/setter] ('BE' if default, can be 'LE') Modifies the endianness of reified's internal DataBuffer.prototype.

+# ‹Type›

+##Defining a ‹Type›

+Aside from the provided _‹NumericT›_'s you will be providing your own definitions. _‹Types›_ are built kind of like using legos; you can use any _‹Types›_ in creating the definition for a _‹StructT›_ or _‹ArrayT›_.

+When defining a type, the `name` is optional but it allows you to reference the type by name either using the primary interface exported, the `reified` function, or when defining new types.
+It also helps format inspection output better and is used in debug output.

+* `new StructType(name, definition)` - Definition is an object with the desired structure, where the keys will be the fieldnames and the values are either _‹StructT›_ instances or their names.
+* `new ArrayType(name, memberType, count)` - memberType is the _‹Type›_ to be used for members, count is the preset length for each instance of `<Array>`.
+* `new BitfieldType(name, flags, bytes)` - Flags can be an array of flag names, where each name is mapped to a bit, or an object mapping names to their numeric value.
+An object is useful for when there's composite values that flip multiple bits.
+Bytes is optional to specifically set the amount of bytes for an instance.
+Otherwise this is the minimal amount of bytes needed to contain the specified flags.
+* `new NumericType(name, bytes)` - currently an internal API, used to initialize the preset numeric types

 ## ‹Type› as constructor